cloudflare/cloudflare-docs/content/zaraz/_index.md

 ## Availability

-Cloudflare Zaraz is available in beta to all customers on all plans, with a website proxied through Cloudflare (orange-clouded).
+Cloudflare Zaraz is available in beta to all customers on all plans, with a website proxied through.

 If you have any comments, questions, or bugs to report, contact us through our [Discord channel](https://discord.gg/2TRr6nSxdd).